 The most comprehensive and far-reaching public outreach I have done involved a television series on the Discovery Channel entitled, “Mummy Autopsy”.
 These investigations were aimed at showing the general public how bioarchaeological and forensic research is conducted.
 These studies were undertaken with four excellent colleagues: James Murrell, Ken Nystrom, John Schultz, and Heather Walsh-Haney.

-I was involved in 12 different bioarchaeological investigations that examined the various cultural contexts of the deaths of ancient peoples, and when possible, we documented the mechanism of death (e.g., lethal blunt force trauma and/or stabbing wounds on a skeleton).
-Some of the bioarchaeological case studies inlcuded analysis of the following: a skeleton of a Macedonian soldier; a group of Tiwanaku era adult and child burials recovered from a cave in the Salar de Uyuni in Bolivia; a presumed sacrificed man from the site of Cajamarquilla in Lima, Peru; a traumatic death of a post-Wari adolescent male from the site of Beringa in Majes valley, Peru; Nasca trophy heads recovered from the site of Cahuachi; 19th century burials from the Pacific War between Peru and Chile; an Anglo-Saxon burial group in Canterbury, England; and a skeletonized frontiersman from 19th century Wyoming.
+I was the key presenter in 12 different episodes that examined the various cultural contexts of the deaths of ancient peoples, and when possible, we documented the mechanism of death (e.g., lethal blunt force trauma, stab wounds on a skeleton, long-term infection).
+Some of the bioarchaeological case studies included analysis of the following: a skeleton of a Macedonian soldier; a group of Tiwanaku era adult and child burials recovered from a cave in the Salar de Uyuni in Bolivia; a presumed sacrificed man from the site of Cajamarquilla in Lima, Peru; a traumatic death of a post-Wari adolescent male from the site of Beringa in Majes valley, Peru; Nasca trophy heads recovered from the site of Cahuachi; 19th century burials from the Pacific War between Peru and Chile; an Anglo-Saxon burial group in Canterbury, England; and a skeletonized frontiersman from 19th century Wyoming.

 The executive producers of “Mummy Autopsy” were Kate Botting and Ruth Sessions—an amazing pair that were superb ‘quick studies’ of bioarchaeology.